srawlins/allocation_stats/README.markdown

 What are faux attributes?
 -------------------------

-Valid values for `#group_by`, and `#where` include:
+Valid values for `#group_by` and `#where` include:
 * instance variables on each `Allocation`.
-These primarily include `:@sourcefile`, `:@sourceline`, etc.
+These include `:sourcefile`, `:sourceline`, etc.
-* methods available on the objects that required the allocation.
+* methods available on the objects that were allocated.
 These include things like `:class`, or even `:size` if you know you only have objects that respond to `:size`.
 * Allocation helper methods that return something special about the allocated object.
 Right now this just includes `:class_plus`.

-Collectively, these things that you can group by or filter by, I've called them "faux attributes."
+I'm calling these things that you can group by or filter by, "faux attributes."

 What is `class_plus`?
 ---------------------